ReemAljasser/Events-System/README.md

 4. Saving Favorite Events: The user can select the events they like, they are added to a "Favorites" also can Delated form the list.
 5. Export Favorite Events to PDF.
 6. Search events and filtering feature by categories and by date.
-7. Administrator Powers: Add new events, Edit or delete events, Review all users registered in the system, Monitor user interaction with events Export Summery of all Events to PDF.
+7. Administrator Powers: Add new events, Edit or delete events, Review all users registered in the system, delete users also Export Summery of all Events to PDF.

 ## Technologies Used:
 Java language.